UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 The code repository for the Single Column Model is available at [https://github.com/UoM-maul1609/simple-cloud-model](https://github.com/UoM-maul1609/simple-cloud-model).
 This model is written in Fortran and has some associated Python scripts for analysis and plotting.

-## Starting the Docker Container
+## Logging in to the container instance

-See details for starting the docker container in the main README.md file [here](https://github.com/UoM-maul1609/projects-and-teaching).
-Note that unless you save the state of the docker container it will return to the initial state every time you start it.
-All information will be lost when you exit.
+Prof. Paul Connolly will start up the container instance, give you your username and password and the IP address of the server.
+To login you need to open `CMD` (on windows), `terminal` if on a mac or Chromebook.
+You would then type:

+    ssh -X <username>@<IP-address>

+The first time you log in you may need to answer 'yes' to a question about connecting.

 ## Downloading the Single Column Model

-Once the docker container has started you will be able to interact with it in much the same way as interacting with a linux terminal.
+Once logged in you will be interacting the container instance in the same way as linux server through the terminal.
 To download the single column model type:

 	git clone https://github.com/UoM-maul1609/simple-cloud-model